thanhdinh2005/software-testing/README_ENG.md

-## Giới thiệu ứng dụng quản lý sản phẩm
+## Product Management Application
-Ứng dụng bao gồm frontend, backend và hệ thống kiểm thử tự động (Automation + Performance), được đóng gói bằng Docker.
+This application includes a frontend, backend, and automated testing stack (Automation + Performance), all containerized using Docker.

-### Công nghệ sử dụng
+### Technologies Used
 - **Frontend:** ReactJS
 - **Backend:** Spring Boot, Spring Security
 - **Testing:**